Most people want to live in a clean and tidy home but don’t want to do the cleaning. It is easily manageable once you break it down.

 While assigning areas into seasons, consider the make-up, medicine and toiletries.
 All of these have expiry dates and can cause illness or infection if used passed them.

 Every week, clean high traffic floors and the areas that look grubby if left for two.
-Organise the laundry into cycles before it hits the basket.
+Organize the laundry into cycles before it hits the basket.
 One basket for whites, another for darks for example.
 Don’t save it all for one day, but do a load of laundry for each basket every week.
-If it is only one or two of you in the household, break the laundry down into the fortnightly clean for larger loads and savings on electric and water.
+If it is only one or two of you in the household, break the laundry down into the fortnightly clean for larger loads and savings on electricity and water.
+If you want to get your clothes clean without spending hours doing laundry, consider using pick-up and delivery laundry services.

 Don’t allow clutter to accumulate.
 Before you know it, you’ll be surrounded by stuff, and the cleaning will become overwhelming.
 Put everything in its proper place before bed each night.